unyt-org/uix/docs/manual/02 Cross-Realm Imports.md

 Modules from the common directory can be imported from both the backend and frontend.

-This is useful for definining components that can be rendered by the backend or frontend, or for utility functions or libraries that are used on the backend and frontend.
+This is useful for definining components that can be rendered by the backend or frontend, or for utility functions and libraries that are used on the backend and frontend.

 > [!NOTE]
 > Common modules allow the usage of the *same source code* for the backend and frontend, but they do not share a state between the backend and frontend endpoints: Every module is initialized individually on each endpoint.